huynh-fr/AzureCustomVision/README.md

 ## II.
 Installation

+Enable Developer mode in Windows > Settings > For developers.

+Install Unity 2017.4.1f1 with the link in I.Requirements.
+Check Windows Backend for .NET and IL2CPP options.
+Log in with a Unity account or create one with Google.

+When you will open Visual Studio, update NuGet packages (Tools > NuGet Package Manager >

 ## III.
 Getting started

 The best thing to do would be to complete the [MR and Azure 310](https://docs.microsoft.com/en-us/windows/mixed-reality/mr-azure-310) tutorial and then try this project.
 But you can skip this step and follow the next instructions if you want.